 – Go through your Del.icio.us account and vote for a bunch of your bookmarks and it will dial in your account.
 It bases your future stumbles on your past stumbles, so this is a good place to start.

 – Find the Web 2.0 guys, Darren Rowe from ProBlogger, MSaleem from Digg, etc and add them to your friends.
 Then you can get your finger on the pulse of tomorrow’s news

--If you’re adding a new page to SU make sure you select that it is NOT pornography or it gives the site a scarlet letter that never goes away.
+-If you’re adding a new page to SU make sure you select that it is NOT pornography and don’t put links on it to porn websites like Nu Bay or anything else related to porn or it gives the site a scarlet letter that never goes away.

 –Stumble the Rudius pages, I’d appreciate it.

 So you’re telling me there is another way to waste countless hours on wikipedia besides just clicking links inside the posts?
 Noooooo…